-When you began to work for your current employer, you may have been a novice.
-You have spent the years since then gaining experience and honing your skills.
-Now you have more of both than your job requires.
-If you find that you are overqualified for your current position, and there's no room to move up, it's probably time to start looking for a job where you can put your hard-earned experience and skills to good use.
+If you've spent years enthusiastically gaining experience and skill within a certain role, you may end up with more of both than your current job requires.
+If you're overqualified for your current position, and there's no room to move up, it's probably time to start looking for a job where you can put your hard-earned experience and skills to good use.
 It's always in your best interest to initiate a job search before your performance or attitude begin to suffer in front of your colleagues.